mayu-live/framework/ARCHITECTURE.md

   - navigation/history commands
   - head commands
   - body commands
+  - listener commands for new subtrees follow their `CreateTree` command
 - Each updater flush produces one batch.
 Standalone commands use singleton batches, and the server never merges adjacent batches.
 - Each queued VDOM update starts with a command checkpoint.
 If a parent error